novoda/gradle-android-command-plugin/README.md

 Use gradle tasks to run specific command, such as:

-- find all devices attached
+- find all devices attached and get basic info about them
 - select the first one that complies with a custom rule
-- install a specific Apk from the available build types + flavors
+- install a specific APK from the available build types + flavours
-- clear preferences or do something related to the apk to prepare for tests
+- clear preferences or do something related to the APK to prepare for tests
-- run monkey runner for that specific apk on that specific device
+- run monkeyrunner for that specific APK on that specific device
+- uninstall the APK

-This is particularly useful for CI servers but could be used to speed up IDE development as well
+This is particularly useful for CI servers but could be used to speed up IDE development as well.

-Install
+Usage
 =============================

 ```groovy